monomadic/ni-file/README.md

 Q: What can this library do?

 A: It has been a long slog but finally various formats are starting to be supported.
 The focus is on Kontakt single instruments for now (all versions).
 You can currently decompress samples, extract a lot of information such as Key Zones and metadata.
-You could in theory write a SFZ conversion tool for example, but it would lack many features.
+You could in theory write a SFZ conversion tool for example, but it would be a lossy conversion at the moment.

 ---

 Q: Will there be write support?

-A: Maybe, I doubt it, nothing is stopping anyone adding it but mostly I want to enable conversion to more open formats.
+A: Maybe, nothing is stopping anyone adding it but mostly I want to enable conversion to more open formats.
 Please get involved if you wish to see write support earlier.
+I will probably implement output for NKS Kontakt 4 as the format is simpler and NI haven't really innovated on Kontakt since 1992 anyway (unless you think drm and digital purchases stuffed into your music application a 'feature').
+As for NISound writing, if there's a reason I'm sure it will happen.

 ---